WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * sample size
 * number of channels to encode
 * packetization time
-* process as one of : automatically set, raw, speach, music
+* process as one of : automatically set, raw, speech, music
 * DSCP value to use
+* flag to indicating to use constant bit rate

 For each transmitted video stream, a way to set